daveraja/bash-hacks/README.md

 Miscellaneous Functions
 -----------------------

-These functions echo their result so should be called with the $(...) pattern.
+Most of these functions "echo" their result so should be called with the
+$(...)  pattern.

 Append to a string list (with some separator character).
 Useful for adding to environment variables (e.g, PATH).
 If the first element is